Turmeric for Mood & Emotional Wellness: Research Overview

 Several preliminary human studies have investigated standardized curcumin extracts and their potential role in mood-related outcomes.
 In various settings, researchers have examined:

-- changes in general mood scores over time
+- Changes in general mood scores over time

-- self-reported measures of emotional well-being
+- Self-reported measures of emotional well-being

-- markers related to stress and inflammation
+- Markers related to stress and inflammation

 Some trials have reported improvements in mood-related scores among participants using curcumin-based supplements compared with control groups.
 However, scientists emphasize that: